durandaltheta/sthread/README.md

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
 As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`), otherwise they may unexpectedly shutdown.

 In some cases, object's shared context can be shutdown early with a call to `terminate()`, causing operations on that object's which use that shared context to fail.
+Several objects support this API:
+- `st::channel`
+- `st::thread`

 For example, the default behavior for `st::channel::terminate()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
-This behavior is similar in `st::thread` and `st::fiber`.
+This behavior is similar in `st::thread`.

 Alternatively, the user can call `terminate(false)`to immediately end all operations on the object.